Abduhu/Quantum-Error-Correction---QOSF/README.md

 # QOSF - Screening Task 2 (Quantum Error Correction)

+This project is completed to satisfy the application requirements of QOSF mentorship program.
+You will find here my solution to Task 2 of the screening tasks.

+## Content
 + ''Task2.pdf'' is a theoretical report about the task:
 + ''quantum_error_correction.py'' is the script that includes the answers of each question: